 The Agenda template is a list of discussion topics that are used as the starting point for each meeting in a Series.
 There is a single Agenda template for a Series, and when a new meeting is created in a series the topics can be copied from that template to create the starting agenda.

 Topics created from the Agenda template will have the repeating topic icon next to the topic title.

-To add an existing topic to the agenda template, choose Add to agenda template from the action menu of a topic.
+To add an existing topic to the Agenda template, choose Add to agenda template from the action menu on a topic.

 Attendees of a meeting will automatically receive an email on the day of the meeting, to advise them to “prepare for the meeting”.
 This email will include the agenda topics of the meeting, any document attachments, and any open action items for them.